laurenpowers20/countries-of-the-world/readme.md

 Users can search for countries in the following ways:

+- Create a new country
+- Delete a country
-- To get all countries
+- Get all countries

 ```js
 /countries